R-JG/mast/shrub/README.md

 #### The event attribute

 The `event` attribute lets you add event listeners to elements.
-The value of the `event` attribute is a path where the first segment is the name of an event listener (minus the "on" prefix), followed by any number of segments. %mast will add the specified event listener to the element, and when the event is triggered your shrub will receive a `ui-event` poke.
+The value of the `event` attribute is a path where the first segment is the name of an event, followed by any number of segments. %mast will add the specified event listener to the element, and when the event is triggered your shrub will receive a `ui-event` poke.

+- Refer to this page for a list of events: https://developer.mozilla.org/en-US/docs/Web/API/Element#events

 An element with an event attribute looks like this: